wasabipesto/themis/README.md

 ### Serve

-`serve` queries an external Postgres database with saved markets, calculates calibration points and Brier score, and ships it off to the client.
+Subproject `serve` queries an external Postgres database with saved markets, calculates calibration points and Brier score, and ships it off to the client.
 Right now it only has a single route but it is extremely fast, usually completing a request in under 250ms.
 You can find the API schema in the serve README.

 ### Client